alex-v08/Algorithms/README.md

 ### How to solve

-1. Start the challenge.
-2. Clone the repository.
-3. Solve the challenge.
+1. Solve the challenge.
-4. Push your solution.
+2. Push your solution.
-5. Finish the challenge.
+3. Click on Submit Challenge.
-6. Wait for the resuls.
+4. Wait for the resuls.

 ### Additional information